Skip to main content

 CNAME record

-A CNAME (Canonical NAME) record maps one domain name to another.
+CNAME (Canonical NAME) records alias one domain name to another.

 CNAME record example